mstejner/j0j0r/README.md

   - A bivariate normal distribution.

-  - A slowdown distribution: an isotropic fast-ion slowdown with transport modifications as formulated by George J. Wilkie .
+  - A slowdown distribution: an isotropic fast-ion slowdown with transport modifications as formulated by Wilkie 2018.
 See
     <https://arxiv.org/abs/1808.01934v2>.

 Apart from those, users are free to input new distribution functions of